shawn-yx-liu/brain-blitz/README.md

 # Brain Blitz
 [Brain Blitz](https://brain-blitz-shawnliu.netlify.app/) is a web-based trivia game where the user answers ten questions pulled from the Open Trivia Database API.
 The user can either quiz themselves or compete against a friend.
 Once the user answers the ten questions, the app will grade each question and display the user's score and time taken.
 If two players are competing, the app will display a results screen after both players have submitted their answers.
 I built this app as my first project while learning React, then later added multiplayer functionality to learn Sockets.IO.

-The server code can be found in [this repo](https://github.com/shawn8913/brain-blitz-server/tree/main)
+The server code can be found [here](https://github.com/shawn8913/brain-blitz-server/tree/main)

 ### Built With
 [![React][React.js]][React-url]\